tostegroo/tiles2D.js/CONTRIBUTING.md

 Your change should be made directly to the branch in your fork, or to a branch in your fork made off of one of the above branches.

-### Testing Your Change

-You can test your change by using the automated tests packaged with tiles2D.js.
-You can run these tests by running `npm test` from the command line.
-If you fix a bug please add a test that will catch that bug if it ever happens again.
-This prevents regressions from sneaking in.

 ### Submitting Your Change

 After you have made and tested your change, commit and push it to your fork.
 Then, open a Pull Request